telerik/xaml-docs/styling-and-appearance/common-styles-appearance-colorizing-metro-theme.md

 This article will show you how to easily modify __Windows8__ and __Windows8Touch__ themes and how to change the font of your application at runtime.

-## Colorizing Windows8 and Windows8Touch Theme
+## Colorizing the Windows8 and Windows8Touch Themes

-When Telerik developed the *Windows8* theme, we needed of as little as 6 brushes for our controls.
-Exceptions are the Charts, ScheduleView etc. that use some additional colors for their chart series, time markers and categories.
+When Telerik developed the *Windows8* theme, we needed as little as 6 brushes for our controls.
+Exceptions are the Charts, ScheduleView, etc., which use some additional colors for their chart series, time markers and categories.

-All Telerik controls use brushes that are linked to one major singleton object that contains the colors to be used for the __Windows8__ / __Windows8Touch__ theme.
+All Telerik controls use brushes that are linked to one major singleton object that contains the colors to be used for the __Windows8__ / __Windows8Touch__ themes.
 They are public so you can easily modify the colors of the theme at one single point.

 You can change the __Windows8__ / __Windows8Touch__ colors by setting properties as shown in __Example 1__.

-__Example 1__: You can change colors in the Windows8 and Windows8Touch theme by setting the properites of the Palette object.
+__Example 1__: You can change colors in the Windows8 and Windows8Touch themes by setting the properties of the Palette object.

 #### __C#__